-In the first class we will introduce the basic principles of the ashtanga practice, co-ordinating breath and movement in a mindful way, and each week will add new asana or postures.
+We will introduce the basic principles of the ashtanga practice, coordinating breath and movement in a mindful way, and each week will add new asana or postures.
 Individual modifications and adjustments will be offered to allow you practice in a way that is suited to your body.
 These classes will be taught as a led class, giving you a taste of the graceful flowing movement and meditative aspect of the practice.
-From this course you will feel comfortable to move on to the next level or to join in the mysore classes.
+When you feel ready and are comfortable you can move on to the next level or to join in the Mysore classes.

 The only requirements to attend these workshops and classes are enthusiasm, an open mind and a sense of humour!